Skip to content

 LIMIT 100

-For advanced queries that go beyond LogchefQL’s capabilities, you can switch to SQL Mode in the query editor.
-This gives you full access to ClickHouse SQL, including:
+For advanced queries that go beyond LogchefQL’s capabilities, you can switch to the datasource’s native mode in the query editor:

 • Subqueries